amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 Note the format of the previous component configuration file:

 - Each component has a name.
 In the sample above, the component is named `statestore`.
 We used that name in our first code example to tell the Dapr sidecar which component to use.
 - Each component configuration file has a `spec` section.
 It contains a `type` field that specifies the component type.
 The `metadata` field contains information that the component requires, such as connection details and other settings.
-The exact metadata values you need to specify vary per component.
+The metadata values will vary for the different types of components.

-By default, any Dapr sidecar can consume any component you've configured.
-In some scenarios, however, you may have an architectural justification to limit the access of a particular Dapr component.
-For example, you may want to restrict the accessibility of the previously shown Redis component to sidecars only running in a production environment.
-To do so, you can define a `namespace` for the production environment.
-Maybe you name it `production`.
+A Dapr sidecar can consume any Dapr component configured in your application.
+But, what if you had an architectural justification to limit the accessibility of a component?
+How could you restrict the Redis component to Dapr sidecars running only in a production environment?

+To do so, you could define a `namespace` for the production environment.
+You might name it `production`.
 In self-hosted mode, you specify the namespace of a Dapr sidecar by setting the `NAMESPACE` environment variable.
 When configured, the Dapr sidecar will only load the components that match the namespace.
 For Kubernetes deployments, the Kubernetes namespace determines the components that are loaded.
 The following sample shows the Redis component placed in a `production` namespace.
 Note the `namespace` declaration in the `metadata` element:

 ```yaml
 apiVersion: dapr.io/v1alpha1